sidneykung/twitter_hate_speech_detection/README.md

 ## Conclusion

-**The final mode's performance is indicative of the two major roadblocks of the project:**
+**The final model's performance is indicative of the two major roadblocks of the project:**
 1. The massive class imbalance of the dataset
 2. The model's ability to identify what constitutes as hate speech